LWJGLX/debug/README.md

 # How

-1. Build this Maven project via the instructions in the 'Build' section below or download the lwjglx-debug-1.0.0-SNAPSHOT.jar from [https://www.lwjgl.org/download](https://www.lwjgl.org/download)
+1. Download the `lwjglx-debug-1.0.0.jar` file from [https://www.lwjgl.org/browse/addons/lwjglx-debug](https://www.lwjgl.org/browse/addons/lwjglx-debug) or build this Maven project via the instructions in the 'Build' section below
-2. Copy the lwjglx-debug-1.0.0-SNAPSHOT.jar to any directory (henceforth called `<cwd>`).
+2. Copy the `lwjglx-debug-1.0.0.jar` to any directory (henceforth called `<cwd>`)
-3. Start your LWJGL3 application with `-javaagent:<cwd>/lwjglx-debug-1.0.0-SNAPSHOT.jar`
+3. Start your LWJGL3 application with `-javaagent:<cwd>/lwjglx-debug-1.0.0.jar`
-    1. when using the command line, it should look like: `java -javaagent:<cwd>/lwjglx-debug-1.0.0-SNAPSHOT.jar -cp all/the/jars your.main.Class`
+    1. when using the command line, it should look like: `java -javaagent:<cwd>/lwjglx-debug-1.0.0.jar -cp all/the/jars your.main.Class`
-    2. when using Eclipse, right-click your class with the `main()` method, goto 'Run As > Run Configurations...' and on the 'Arguments' tab inside the 'VM Arguments:' field enter `-javaagent:<cwd>/lwjglx-debug-1.0.0-SNAPSHOT.jar`
+    2. when using Eclipse, right-click your class with the `main()` method, goto 'Run As > Run Configurations...' and on the 'Arguments' tab inside the 'VM Arguments:' field enter `-javaagent:<cwd>/lwjglx-debug-1.0.0.jar`

 # Configuration